Where is this walk?

 Recommend

-I don’t offer too many warnings but beware the summit cliff, particularly with children or in my case the dog.
+I tend not to offer too many warnings but beware the summit cliff, particularly with children or in my case the dog.

 Navigation Tips on a walk up Roseberry Topping

 Take a compass up Roseberry Topping and practice taking bearings of places and landmarks.
 In particular take a bearing of Captain Cook’s Monument (155 degrees) from your map.
 Then look across to the monument.
 This technique is useful when the cloud is down (which it wont be here) and you are unable to see where you want to go.
-It may well prove useful on the higher moors beyond.
+It may well prove useful on the higher moors of the North York Moors.

 1 Comment